Enta12/languages-rp/README.md

 1. Activate the module in your world
 2. Configure available languages in the module settings
 3. Add languages to your characters via actor's context
-4. Enclose your text between &Languages[langName] and .&EndLanguages[langName]
+4. In the text editor, click on the language button, select the desired language and write your text
+5. The text will appear encrypted in the editor
+6. To modify the encrypted text, select it and click on the same language button again

 ## Supported Languages